• Home

 Although Rosa Luxemburg never fully embraced feminism, feminists have embraced her.
 Both as an activist and as a visionary theoretician, she charted a new path for women.
 Clara Zetkin chose another path we can more easily recognize as feminist and devoted her life to providing educational programs and services to enable women workers to play a leading role in the socialist movement.
 Luxemburg did not share this interest and did not consider Zetkin her intellectual equal; she valued Zetkin’s loyalty but viewed her as lacking in intellectual depth.
 However, Zetkin was clearly an intelligent, competent woman with organizational skills Luxemburg did not fully appreciate.
 Zetkin, on the other hand, was dazzled by Luxemburg’s intellect.

 Their relationship developed into a deep, life-long bond despite Luxemburg’s not sharing Zetkin’s passionate commitment to women’s causes.
 However Luxemburg’s thinking on feminism evolved largely due to her friendship with Zetkin.
-She and Zetkin were in agreement on most major issues such as the controversy over reform vs. revolution and later their opposition to militarism However they differed in priorities.
+She and Zetkin were in agreement on most major issues such as the controversy over reform vs. revolution and later their opposition to militarism.
+However they differed on priorities.
 Women’s issues were Zetkin’s great passion; Luxemburg ‘s great passion was freedom of speech, and like Kollontai, she fought for freedom of expression within the socialist movement as well as in the larger society, insisting that freedom only for the members of one party “is no freedom at all.
 Freedom is always and exclusively freedom for the one who thinks differently.”

 This photo was taken in 1883 and is accessible at https://commons.wikimedia.org/wiki/File:Rosa_Luxemburg,_zw%C3%B6lfj%C3%A4hrig.jpg